+1 (888) 794-0077

 « Return

-QWBA vs. Mass Balance Studies
+QWBA and Mass Balance Studies

 Quantitative whole-body autoradiography (QWBA) and mass balance testing are equally important processes to gather data on a drug candidate’s absorption, distribution, metabolism, and excretion (ADME) properties.